Balochistan Levies

-Balochistan Levies is a paramilitary gendarmerie in the Pakistani province of Balochistan.
-It operates as one of two primary law enforcement agencies tasked with maintaining law and order in the province, along with Balochistan Police.
-The levies force has jurisdiction in most districts of Balochistan.
+Balochistan Levies was a paramilitary gendarmerie in the Pakistani province of Balochistan.
+It operated as one of two primary law enforcement agencies tasked with maintaining law and order in the province, along with Balochistan Police.
+The levies force had jurisdiction in most districts of Balochistan.

 History

 The force has its origins back in the days of the British Raj, and has continued to function for over a century.
 It is headed by a director-general and is mostly constituted by local security personnel, including Baloch and Pashtun officers.
 During the regime of Pervez Musharraf, the Balochistan Levies had been disbanded and merged into the provincial police force.
 It was restored in 2010.

+In October 2025, the Levies Force was formally merged into the Balochistan Police in six of the province’s seven administrative divisions (Quetta, Kalat, Makran, Zhob, Rakhshan and Nasirabad) following a provincial cabinet decision, with all Levies personnel, infrastructure and assets in those “A-areas” now placed under police jurisdiction.

 Operations

 Areas which are manned by and are under the control of the Levies are called "B-Areas" which constitute around 90% of the total area of Balochistan while those under the control of the Balochistan Police are dubbed "A-Areas" i.e. around 10%.
 The levies have been praised for their efficiency and reliability compared to the police force; this is attributed to the fact that it predominantly consists of local officers who are familiar with and well accustomed to the political and law and order landscape of Balochistan, thus fulfilling the concept of community policing, whereas the police force predominantly consists of non-locals.
 It is also in charge of more areas as compared to the police, and yet has a lower budget, rendering it the "cheapest available law enforcement agency".
 However, many critics have contended that the force has been used by Baloch tribal chiefs to serve their own interests.
 The force has often been targeted by militants involved in the insurgency in Balochistan.

 In 2018 the Balochistan government embarked on a four year long levies reorganization to improve the force "to turn it into a professional and motivated law-enforcement agency."